woocommerce/woocommerce/readme.txt

 * Tweak - Due to new session handling, removed session section from the status page.
 * Tweak - Removed upsell limit - show whats defined.
 * Tweak - Args for upsells to control per-page and cols.
+* Tweak - Recoded add_to_cart_action for better handling of variations and groups

 * Fix - Added more error messages for coupons.
 * Fix - Variation sku updating after selection.